 Streaming Series – AppleTV+

-The focus of my buddy & workmate Phil Amelung and me was first on a manageable pipeline.
+The focus of my buddy & workmate Phil Amelung and I was first on a manageable pipeline.
 In which all models had to go through.
-So namings, naming of geometry, groups and shaders but also the UV’s had to be created according to these rules for every single model.
+So namings, naming of geometry, groups, and shaders but also the UVs had to be created according to these rules for every single model.
 In addition, for some models or assemblies, the geometry had to be changed/fixed or new parts had to be modeled.

-Default for the textures was the color space ACES, this can be integrated later in Blender… if everything would be so easy 😉 … so that we could exchange the export data consistently with the studio.
-For this purpose, we had agreed on a sample scene and thus also had the neutral scene for comparing the textures in the color space of the different programs in the pipeline.
+The default for the textures was the color space ACES, this can be integrated later in Blender… if everything would be so easy 😉 … so that we could exchange the export data consistently with the studio.
+For this purpose, we had agreed on a sample scene and thus also had a neutral scene for comparing the textures in the color space of the different programs in the pipeline.

 In contrast to a conventional workflow in the RGB area, in the film area and especially with the newer series & films, more and more work is being done in “consistent” color spaces such as ACES, because this is the only way to ensure that the same colors can always be seen everywhere from the creation of the graphics, VFX or color grading!
 In addition, the ACES color space also has much more depth, which confuses one at first when moving a controller something, because now sensitively more colors per pixel controller are available.

-attached a few Raw-Pics directly from the Substance-Viewport 🙂 …..
+attached are a few Raw-Pics directly from the Substance Viewport 🙂 …..